fukuda-lab/GothX/README.md

 make vyosiso
 ```

-The artifacts (a .iso file and a .qcow2 file) will be downloaded into the `~/Downloads directory`.
+The artifacts (a .iso file and a .qcow2 file) will be downloaded into the directory`~/Downloads` directory.

 #### Option1: Create router template manually
 Follow the instructions to import appliances in GNS3 https://docs.gns3.com/docs/using-gns3/beginners/import-gns3-appliance/.
 The router appliance file is located at `./router/iotsim-vyos.gns3a`.